romkatv/zsh4humans/tips.md

 together: try two-line prompt, sparse (adds an empty line before prompt), and transient prompt.
 If you are optimizing for productivity, use *Lean* style and choose *Few* icons rather than *Many*.
 The extra icons from *Many* are decorative.
-See: [What is the best prompt style in the configuration wizard?]( https://github.com/romkatv/powerlevel10k#what-is-the-best-prompt-style-in-the-configuration-wizard).
+See: [What is the best prompt style in the configuration wizard]( https://github.com/romkatv/powerlevel10k#what-is-the-best-prompt-style-in-the-configuration-wizard).